 The in-flight service was not that bad – the stewardesses were kind but they don’t seem to be quick in addressing the service call lights.
 There was one lighted up for several hours and no one seemed to be bothered.
 Even request for water took some time to be addressed.
 Despite the rather slow service, in-flight food was better than the rest although there was plenty of room for improvement.

 It was about 8 hours of flight – so we slept most of the time.
 Whenever I had the time, I tried to watch the Iranian movies on the large screen (which surprisingly was quite easy to follow) or snap photos of the passengers or outside the plane.

-Landing was smooth and immigration checking was swift and fast although there was some confusion in addressing the ‘surname’ and ‘family name’ part.
+The landing was smooth and immigration checking was swift and fast although there was some confusion in addressing the ‘surname’ and ‘family name’ part.
 We got our luggage quite fast and were grateful that it was not damaged.
-As we pass through the custom checkpoint, there was some commotion and all we saw was an elderly lady being taken away by custom officials.
+As we pass through the customs checkpoint, there was some commotion and all we saw was an elderly lady being taken away by customs officials.

 We were about to leave and talk to the next taxi driver when he called back and said it can be done – all the 3 of us and 4 luggage in 1 taxi but he said that he needs additional payment.
 It was not much by our standards, so we quickly agreed.
-Last thing we wanted is for us to be split out in some foreign country with unfamiliar language.
-Somehow the driver managed to squeeze all 3 luggages into the small boot and placed one on the passenger seat.
+The last thing we wanted is for us to be split out in some foreign country with an unfamiliar language.
+Somehow the driver managed to squeeze all 3 luggage into the small boot and placed one on the passenger seat.

 It was a ride of our life!
 Reaching almost 140 km/h on the patchy, badly built highway with heavy traffic on the left, right and at the front, the taxi driver did not show any signs of slowing down.